OctopusDeploy/docs/docs/deployment-process/execution-containers-for-workers/index.md

 You can find our recommended images on DockerHub [octopusdeploy/worker-tools](https://hub.docker.com/r/octopusdeploy/worker-tools)

-Pick an image suitable to your needs based on:
+Pick an image that is suitable for your needs based on:
 - OS + distribution

-Supports version format:
+The image also needs to supports the version formats:
 - Major
 - Major.Minor
 - Major.Minor.Patch

-e.g. If the operating system on your worker is Linux, you can use any of the following images:
+If the operating system on your worker is Linux, you can use any of the following images:

 - octopusdeploy/worker-tools:ubuntu.18.04
 - octopusdeploy/worker-tools:1-ubuntu.18.04